Leafwing-Studios/fop-rules/docs/character-options/classes/incarnation.md

 You may Transform as a minor action, which costs essence equal to your current stacks of emotion.
 While transformed:

-- Whenever you hit a creature with an attack, or use the Treat minor action, grant a creature within 10 feet of you (including yourself) 3 + Presence/2 absorption and advantage on all attacks they make until the end of your next turn.
+- Whenever you hit a creature with an attack, or use the Treat minor action, grant a creature within 2 tiles of you (including yourself) 3 + Presence/2 absorption and advantage on all attacks they make until the end of your next turn.
 - Your Grit class feature now removes all conditions you are suffering from when you pass the Presence (Endurance) skill check, rather than just a single condition of your choice.
 - At the end of each of your turns, you lose 1 stack of emotion.
 When you reach 0 stacks of emotion the transformation ends.